-Fig. 6: Simulated and observed flood hydrographs at Hayano station 4.
-CONCLUSIONS An integrated distributed model is developed in this study by combining a newly developed coupled overland and channel network flow simulation model with other components of IISDHM.
+Fig. 6: Simulated and observed flood hydrographs at Hayano station CONCLUSIONS An integrated distributed model is developed in this study by combining a newly developed coupled overland and channel network flow simulation model with other components of IISDHM.
 The model was applied to simulate a flood event in a Japanese river basin to verify its applicability in basin scale flood simulation.
 Although, the results are not perfectly matching with observed data, they are very close to actual trends.
 It is possible to improve the model outcome with the improvement of input spatial parameters and some further modifications such as incorporation of road network, etc. From this study, it can be concluded that physically based distributed hydrologic models with detailed catchment information can be used for flood inundation simulations at basin scale.
-ACKNOWLEDGMENT: The authors gratefully acknowledge the contribution to this study by the Mitsui Consultant Co., Ltd. who provided all the basic data for model application.
-REFERENCES - 1) Iwasa, Y., and Inoue, K.: Mathematical simulations of channel and overland flood flows in view of flood disaster engineering, Natural Disaster Science, 4(1), pp. 1-30, 1982. - Samules, P. G.: Modeling of River and Floodplain Flow Using the Finite element method, Hydraulic Research, Technical Report No. SR61, Wallingford, UK, 1985. - King, I. P. and Roig, L. C.: 2-D Finite Element Models for Flood Plains and Tidal Flats, Proceedings of International Conference on Computational Methods in Flow Analysis, Okayama, Japan, 1988. - 4) Gee, D. M, Anderson, M. G. and Baird, L.: Two-dimensional floodplain modeling, Hydraulic Engineering, pp. 773-778, 1990 - 5) Chatila, J. G. and Townsend, R. D.: Modeling floodplain conveyance in compound channel flows, Canadian Journal of Civil Engineering, Vol. 22, pp. 660-667, 1995. - 6) Jha, R., Herath, S. and Musiake, K.: Development of IIS Distributed Hydrological Model (IISDHM) and its Application in Chao Phraya River Basin, Thailand, Annual Journal of Hydraulic Engineering, JSCE, Vol. 41, pp. 227-232, 1997. - 7) Akan, A. O., and Yen, B. C.: Diffusive-Wave Flood Routing in Channel Networks, Journal of the Hydraulics Division, ASCE, Vol. 107, No. HY6, pp. 719-731, 1981. - 8) Fread, D. L.: The NWS DAMBREAK model: Theoretical Background/User Documentation, National Weather Service (NWS), NOAA, 1988.
-(Received September 30,1998)
+ACKNOWLEDGMENT The authors gratefully acknowledge the contribution to this study by the Mitsui Consultant Co., Ltd., Tokyo, who provided all the basic data for model application.
+REFERENCES - 1.
+Iwasa, Y., and K. Inoue: Mathematical simulations of channel and overland flood flows in view of flood disaster engineering, Natural Disaster Science, Vol.4, No.1, pp.1-30, 1982. - 2.
+Samules, P.G.: Modeling of river and floodplain flow using the finite element method, Hydraulic Research, Technical Report No.SR61, Wallingford, UK, 1985. - 3.
+King, I.P. and L.C.
+Roig: 2-D finite element models for flood plains and tidal flats, Proceedings of International Conference on Computational Methods in Flow Analysis, Okayama, Japan, 1988. - 4.
+Gee, D.M, M.G.
+Anderson and L. Baird : Two-dimensional floodplain modeling, Hydraulic Engineering, pp.773-778, 1990. - 5.
+Chatila, J.G. and R.D.
+Townsend: Modeling floodplain conveyance in compound channel flows, Canadian Journal of Civil Engineering, Vol.22, pp.660-667, 1995. - 6.
+Jha, R., S. Herath and K. Musiake: Development of IIS distributed hydrological model (IISDHM) and its application in Chao Phraya river basin, Thailand, Annual Journal of Hydraulic Engineering, JSCE, Vol.41, pp.227-232, 1997. - 7.
+Abbott, M.B., J.C.
+Bathurst, J.A.
+Cunge, P.E.
+O'Connel, and J. Rasmussen: An introduction to the European Hydrological System Systeme Hydrologique "SHE", 1: History and philosophy of a physically-based distributed modeling system, Journal of Hydrology, Vol.87, pp.45-59, 1986. - 8.
+Beven, K J and M.J.
+Kirkby: A physically based variable contributing area model of basin hydrology Hydrol.
+Science Bulletin, Vol.24, No.1, pp.43-69, 1979. - 9.
+Donald, J.R., E.D.
+Soulis, N. Kouwen and A. Pietroniro: A distributed snowcover representation using land cover based snowcover depletion curves, Water Resources Research, Vol.31, No.4, pp.995-1009, 1995. - 10.
+Akan, A.O., and B.C.
+Yen: Diffusive-wave flood routing in channel networks, Journal of the Hydraulics Division, ASCE, Vol. 107, No. HY6, pp. 719-731, 1981. - 11.
+Dutta, D.: Distributed modeling of flood inundation and damage estimation, Technical Report (D. Eng.
+Thesis), The University of Tokyo, Japan, 1999. - 12.
+Fread, D.L.: The NWS DAMBREAK model: Theoretical background/user documentation, National Weather Service (NWS), NOAA, USA, 1988.
+(Received September 24, 1999; revised December 8, 1999)